Payfast/zencart-aggregation/README.md

 ## Installation

 1. **Access Server Root**
    Navigate to the root directory of your Zen Cart installation on your server.
-You should see folders such as " includes," "images," and your admin folder (usually named with random letters).
+You should see folders such as "includes," "images," and your admin folder (usually named with random letters).

 2. **Extract Module**
    Unzip the module files to a temporary location on your computer.